Willcg123/BMI-Calculator/README.md

 # BMI Calculator

+## General Info
-Javascript project for a BMI Calculator
+This project is a BMI calculator with both standard and metric inputs.

+## Technologies
+Project created with:
+  * JavaScript
+  * HTML
+  * CSS

+## Setup